rishavpaul95/llm-debate/README.md

 - **Responsive Design**: Works on desktops, tablets, and mobile devices
 - **Visual Differentiation**: Each side of the debate has distinct visual styling
 - **Message Ordering**: Messages are always presented in the correct chronological order
+- **Automated Docker Setup**: The application attempts to initialize required Docker containers and Ollama models on startup.

 ## Technical Details